Top 10 Reasons to Play a Stratocaster

 8. Scale Length

 The Fender scale length for Strats and Telecasters is a bit longer than the Les Paul scale length: 25.5 inches vs 24.75 inches.
-Scale length is, basically, the distance between the nut and the 12th fret, and a longer measurement means a brighter, snappier sound.
+Scale length is, basically, the distance between the nut and the bridge, and a longer measurement means a brighter, snappier sound.

 There are a lot of reasons Stratocasters sound bright and snappy.
 Tonewoods and pickups play into it of course, but the scale length matters too.
 This is part of the reason these guitars sound like they do.